Kaung-H-Hein/CIFAR100_ImageClassification/README.md

 - Provides a clear comparison of the strengths and limitations of each approach on the same dataset.

 ## 1. Hand-Crafted Features Approach
-### Hand-Crafted Features Approach
-This section details the hand-crafted features-based approach for image classification, which involved extensive preprocessing, feature extraction, and model development.
-Below is a step-by-step description:

 ### Data Preprocessing
-The data preprocessing pipeline was essential for preparing the CIFAR-100 dataset for feature extraction and classification:
+The preprocessing pipeline included the following steps:
   1. **Initial Data Inspection**: Conducted an overview of the dataset to understand its structure and distribution.
   2. **Class Selection**: Randomly selected 15 classes from the CIFAR-100 dataset for the study.
   3. **Image Visualisation**: Visualised sample images from the selected classes to ensure proper selection.